masschallenge/impact-api/README.md

 Deployment successful
 ```

+Note - if the IMAGE_TAG argument is not provided to the deploy command, the name of the current branch is used as the IMAGE_TAG

 You can also check that your environment is functioning after a successful deployment
 by running the following commands without problems on the master branch: